The future of GTM AI is here

 • Update your content regularly to keep it fresh and relevant.

 Remember, improving your SEO score is an ongoing process.
-By focusing on on-page optimization, technical SEO, and content optimization, and leveraging the power of AI with Copy.ai's workflows, you'll be well on your way to achieving a higher SEO score and driving more organic traffic to your website.
+By focusing on on-page optimization, technical SEO, and content optimization, you'll be well on your way to achieving a higher SEO score and driving more organic traffic to your website.

 The Role of AI in SEO Score Optimization